 A Step-By-Step Guide to Keeping Your Remodel Affordable

-From home design magazines to Pinterest, there’s no shortage of inspiration out there, and looking at a perfectly styled room can lead to all sorts of remodel dreams.
-If you’ve ever found yourself pondering your own home and wondering what it’d be like to do a total transformation, you’re not alone.
-But, sometimes the trickiest part to taking the leap on a remodel (or a furnishings and decor project) is knowing just how much it will cost you.
-Nobody wants to blow through a budget, but most of the time, it’s a challenge understanding what things will cost and how to allocate your money.
+From home design magazines to Pinterest, there’s no shortage of inspiration out there.
+Looking at a perfectly styled room can lead to all sorts of remodel dreams.
+If you’ve ever found yourself wondering what it’d be like to do a total transformation, you’re not alone.
+Sometimes the trickiest part to taking the leap on a home project is knowing just how much it will cost you.
+Most of the time, it’s a challenge understanding what things will cost and how to allocate your money.

 That’s where we come in.
-Here at Carla Bast Design, we guide you through every step of the process and make the mysteries of home renovations clear and easy to understand.
-So, in today’s post, we’re diving into the hot topic of cost – because while budgets aren’t as exciting as choosing the perfect sofa, they are absolutely essential to a successful remodel project that doesn’t leave you strapped for cash.
-Read on for our step-by-step guide to setting your budget – once you’ve got this down, you’ll be well on your way to the space of your Pinterest dreams.
+We guide you through every step of the process taking the mysteries of home renovations clear.
+So, in today’s post, we’re diving into the hot topic of cost.
+While budgets aren’t as exciting as choosing the perfect sofa, they are absolutely essential.
+A successful home project doesn’t leave you strapped for cash.
+Read on for our step-by-step guide to setting your budget.
+Once you’ve got this down, you’ll be well on your way to the space of your Pinterest dreams.

 Step #1: TAKE INVENTORY & IDENTIFY YOUR DESIGN PURPOSE

 Before stepping foot into a design consultation, you’ve got to decide what your design goals are.
 Take inventory of what you have and determine what you want to keep, add, change, or eliminate.
-Consider how you use the space – do you need more areas dedicated to function (think built-in storage solutions and kid-friendly mudrooms), or are you looking to simply add a little flair to what you already have (think updated furniture, artwork, or fixtures)?
+Consider how you use the space.
+Do you need more areas dedicated to function (think built-in storage solutions and kid-friendly mudrooms).
+Or are you looking to simply modernize what you already have (think updated furniture, artwork, or fixtures)?
 Once you know what you want, then you can start the creative process.

 Step #2: CREATE A WISH LIST

 Next up is the step everyone loves – creating a wish list.
-Whether you’re pulling ideas together on a Pinterest board or making an old school mood board with fabric swatches and magazine cutouts, this part of the process is all about narrowing down your vision.
+Whether you’re pulling ideas together on a Pinterest or making a mood board with magazine cutouts, this part is about narrowing down your vision.
 What elements are you drawn to, and which colors or styles do you tend to re-pin again and again?
 By taking the time to make tangible your ideal design, your designer will be able to customize your project accordingly.

 Step #3: BE SPECIFIC & HONEST ABOUT WHAT YOU WANT TO SPEND (AND DON’T FORGET TO FACTOR IN DESIGNER FEES)

 Once you’ve identified your design purpose and style components, it’s time to get practical.
-As hard as it is to talk about money, you need to be specific and honest about what you want to spend.
-A ballpark estimate simply won’t do; if things aren’t concrete and you haven’t set a hardline spending limit, going over budget is a definite possibility.
-Don’t worry too much about knowing exact prices for things, though – we’ll help you decide where best to allocate your funds.
-What is important is having a clear budget so your designer can help you achieve your goals and create a space you love.
-And don’t forget to factor in your designer’s fees, too, because while hiring a designer is an upfront cost, it does save you money in the long run, helping you avoid those extra charges and fees that can add up without a plan in place.
+As hard as it is to talk about money, you need to be specific about what you will spend.
+A ballpark estimate won’t do.
+If things aren’t concrete and you haven’t set a hardline spending limit, going over budget is a definite possibility.
+Don’t worry about knowing exact prices for things, though – we’ll help you decide where best to allocate your funds.
+What‘s important is having a clear budget so we can help you achieve your goals.
+Don’t forget to factor in your designer’s fees, too.
+While hiring a designer is an upfront cost, it saves you money in the long run.
+Helping you avoid those extra charges and fees that can add up without a plan in place.